Just like many of you, we’ve faced our share of plugin conflicts in WordPress. From broken layouts to mysterious error messages, we’ve seen it all.

 Preventing Future WordPress Plugin Conflicts

-Plugin conflicts can cause a lot of trouble on your website, and they can be super hard to catch.
-So, you should also look for ways to avoid them.
+Plugin conflicts can cause a lot of trouble on your website and can be difficult to catch, so it’s important to look for ways to avoid them.

 Here are some best practices to minimize the risk of plugin conflicts: